Director of Outdoor Leadership

 Andrew Jillings has been an outdoor educator for 30+ years and has worked at Hamilton as Director of adventure programs since 1997.

 He holds a Master’s degree in exercise science, with a professional focus on outdoor leadership and adventure education.
 He has completed the Instructors’ Course at the National Outdoor Leadership School (NOLS) and was a Certified Trainer with Project Adventure, the world’s foremost organization for facilitator training and ropes course installation.
 He is an American Canoe Association certified Whitewater and Coastal Kayak Instructor, as well as a New York licensed wilderness guide.

 Andrew brings the philosophy of Challenge By Choice to the trips he leads and directs.
 Challenge By Choice is a leadership practice that allows people to choose when and where they want to stretch their comfort zone.
 Its goal is to provide a safe and effective learning environment, both mentally and physically.

 Andrew grew up sailing on the east coast of England, and has a long-standing love of the outdoors.
-He spends his spare time kayaking (whitewater and marathon racing), mountaineering, ice climbing, throwing the frisbee for his dog Indie and taking his daughter Hadley on outdoor adventures.
+He spends his spare time kayaking (whitewater and marathon racing), mountaineering, ice climbing, and taking his daughter Hadley on outdoor adventures.
 He spent part of 2007 competing in the Yukon River Quest, then the world’s longest annual canoe and kayak race, and in 2022 circumnavigated the 'Eye of Quebec', Lac Manicouagan.

 Associate Director of Outdoor Leadership

 Sarah is a Wilderness First Responder, a PSIA (Professional Ski Instructors of America) Level II Telemark Instructor and Level 1 Cross-country Instructor, and an AMGA (American Mountain Guides Association) Climbing Wall Instructor.
 She is an Instructor for NOLS and has completed their Winter Instructor Course, living for ten days in a snow cave in the Teton Range of Wyoming and Idaho.
-Every summer, Sarah instructs a 3-4 week NOLS course through NOLS Northeast or NOLS Rocky Mountain.
+For ten years, Sarah instructed 3-4 week NOLS summer canoeing and hiking courses through NOLS Northeast and NOLS Rocky Mountain.